Scrapbook Titles and Sayings, Martin Luther King

 TIME LINE: 1955 December 1 Rosa Parks refused to give up her seat on the bus to a white person.
 This was the catalyst for the desegregation on Montgomery, Alabama Buses.

-TIME LINE: 1955-1956 Montgomery Bus Boycott to fight segregation of blacks and whites on city business.
+TIME LINE: 1955-1956 Montgomery Bus Boycott to fight segregation of blacks and whites on city buses.
 This was one of many non-violent protests and it lasted from December 5, 1955 to December 20, 1965.

 TIME LINE: 1957 September 4 - The governor of Arkansas out the National Guard to block integration of Little Rock Central High School.